Benefits

 Clinical trials

-Three studies compilation (Alford C, Cox H, Wescott R 2001, Amino Acids 21(2):139-150, doi:10.1007/s007260170021, PMID 11665810).
+Three studies compilation (Alford C, Cox H, Amino Acids 21(2):139-150, doi:10.1007/s007260170021).

 36 volunteers across 3 studies.
 Standard 250 mL Red Bull (containing taurine 1g + caffeine 80mg + glucuronolactone 600mg + glucose 5.25g + B vitamins) vs control drinks.
 Tests: psychomotor performance (reaction time, concentration, memory), subjective alertness, physical endurance (cycle ergometer aerobic and anaerobic).

-Red Bull SIGNIFICANTLY improved (P<0.05): aerobic endurance (65-75% max HR maintenance), anaerobic performance (max speed maintenance), choice reaction time, concentration (number cancellation), memory (immediate recall), subjective alertness.
+Red Bull significantly improved (P<0.05): aerobic endurance (65-75% max HR maintenance), anaerobic performance (max speed maintenance), choice reaction time, concentration (number cancellation), memory (immediate recall), subjective alertness.
 Authors interpreted as combination effect of ingredients.
-CRITICAL LIMITATION: cannot isolate glucuronolactone effect — caffeine is primary contributor; glucuronolactone-specific contribution unknown.
+Critical limitation: cannot isolate glucuronolactone effect — caffeine is primary contributor; glucuronolactone-specific contribution unknown.

-Driver simulator RCT (Horne JA, Reyner LA 2001, Amino Acids 20(1):83-89, doi:10.1007/s007260170068, PMID 11310933).
+Driver simulator clinical trial (Horne JA, Reyner LA 2001, Amino Acids 20(1):83-89, doi:10.1007/s007260170068).

 11 sleepy participants in interactive real-car driving simulator.
 500 mL glucose-based 'energy drink' (containing caffeine, taurine, glucuronolactone) vs control drink without active ingredients.
 Lane drifting and reaction time measured for 2 hours post-treatment.

-Energy drink significantly IMPROVED both indices, particularly during the first hour.
+Energy drink significantly improved both indices, particularly during the first hour.
 Effect attributed to combined caffeine + taurine + glucuronolactone but caffeine recognized as primary contributor.
 Same combination-product limitation prevents glucuronolactone-specific attribution.
 Established energy drinks (and presumably their caffeine content) reduce sleep-related driving impairment.

-Cardiovascular RCT (Grasser EK, Yepuri G, Dulloo AG, Montani JP 2014, Eur J Nutr 53(7):1561-1571, doi:10.1007/s00394-014-0661-8, PMID 24474552).
-PMC4175045.
+Cardiovascular clinical trial (Grasser EK, Yepuri G, Dulloo AG, Montani JP 2014, Eur J Nutr 53(7):1561-1571, doi:10.1007/s00394-014-0661-8).

 25 young non-obese healthy subjects in randomized crossover.
 Beat-to-beat BP, impedance cardiography, transcranial Doppler, microvascular endothelial function tests measured 2 hours post 355 mL Red Bull (caffeine 114mg + taurine 1,420mg + glucuronolactone 84.2mg + sucrose/glucose 39.1g) vs water.

-Red Bull produced 'negative hemodynamic profile' in young healthy humans NOT explained by impairment in endothelial function.
+Red Bull produced 'negative hemodynamic profile' in young healthy humans not explained by impairment in endothelial function.
 BP and HR effects observed.
 Authors recommended further experiments to tease out distinct components — acknowledging the impossibility of attributing effects to glucuronolactone vs caffeine/taurine/sugars in combination products.